Last updated on 2026-03-27

 Graduates of the Bachelor of Computer Science program can pursue a variety of career paths in the tech industry.
 Here are some potential job roles:

-- Software Developer: Designs and builds software applications, ensuring functionality and user experience.
+- Web Developer: Designs and develops websites, ensuring functionality and user experience.

-- Machine Learning Engineer: Develops algorithms and models that enable machines to learn from data and improve over time.
+- Machine Learning Engineer: Develops algorithms that enable computers to learn from and make predictions based on data.

-These roles reflect the diverse opportunities available to graduates, equipping them to thrive in various sectors, including software companies, financial institutions, and technology firms.
+These roles highlight the diverse opportunities available to graduates, equipping them with the skills needed to succeed in a rapidly evolving job market.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.